Gardens

 The CommUnity Garden Club

 Join the CommUnity Garden Club, located in front the School of Architecture's main entrance.
 To learn how you can get involved and help growing more local delicious produces, visit CommUnity Garden on Facebook.
 We will have gardening hours for volunteer.
 Location of the garden will change during Spring 2022.
-Contact Tran, Caroline Ly clt908@miami.edu for more information.
+Contact greenu@miami.edu for more information.

 • Miller Food and Herb Garden